Hoyasumii/bee-movie/README.md

 Dumb bees!

-You must want to sting all tho
+You must want to sting all thos